 - Personalized Pedagogy: Moving away from a one-size-fits-all approach to equitable strategies can seamlessly align with RTI/MTSS, which are designed to address behavior proactively.
 Consider station rotation, choice activities, playlists, and flipped lessons to free up time to work with students who really need in-class support.

-Additionally, two of my ICLE colleagues had some incredible content for districts, schools, and educators to leverage immediately.
 Adam Drummond shared a comprehensive article on developing relationships by leading through compassion, embracing vulnerability, and making connections.
-You will not only find applicable relationship-building strategies here but also an array of visuals to focus on areas of growth.
+You will find not only applicable relationship-building strategies here but also an array of visuals to focus on areas of growth.
 Venola Mason explains that supporting students’ social and emotional wellness is a catalyst for building strong teacher-student relationships that can ensure they are better adjusted, have more confidence, and perform better academically.
 In a recent article, she details five tips to assist with this process:

 - Be personable with students